MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-ebs/message-schemas-for-special-lob-operations1.md

 ---
-description: "Learn more about: Message Schemas for Special LOB Operations"
+description: "Learn about the message schemas for the special LOB operations Read_<LOBColName> and Update_<LOBColName>."
 title: "Message Schemas for Special LOB Operations1 | Microsoft Docs" ms.custom: ""
 ms.date: "06/08/2017"